spacebetween/spacebetween.github.io/_posts/2016-02-16-looking-for-a-front-end-developer.md

 We're happy hearing from people at any stage of their front-end development career, from junior to master.
 Our only expectation is you have a passion for what you do.

-Apart from that bonus's would be:
+Apart from that, bonus's would be:

 * Experience with front-end frameworks
 * Experience with app development, React Native, Cordova etc
 * Experience designing beautiful UI
 * Experience with modern web technologies
+* Experience working in an agile team
+* Experience working with clients and overall great communication skills

 ## What we give you

-* Competative Salary - D.O.E
+* Competitive Salary - D.O.E
 * Your own MacBook Pro
 * Flexible working hours
 * Home working
+* Freedom to get shit done!

 So if you think you could do with a new challenge, or just want to ask a question.
 Reach out to me at <a href="mailto:luke@spacebetween.io">luke@spacebetween.io</a>.